dddappp/A-AO-Demo/README.md

 For developers with some experience in OOP (Object-Oriented Programming), what the model expresses should not be difficult to understand.

 Let's catch the main thread first.
-We mainly define two aggregates in the model: `Article` and `InventoryItem`, and the service `InventoryService`.
+We mainly define the aggregate `InventoryItem` in the model;
-Where `steps` is what we call Saga definition.
+and the service `InventoryService`, where `steps` is what we call Saga definition.
 And the service `InventoryService` depends on two components: the `InventoryItem` aggregate and an abstract `InOutService` -- you can think of "abstract" here as meaning that we describe what the service "should look like", but we don't intend to implement it ourselves, expecting "others" to implement it.